Masļenki border incident: Attack at Masļenki

-At 2:30 am June 15, 1940, 25 NKVD commandos managed to cross Latvian-Soviet Union border river Ludza unnoticed.
+At 2:30 am June 15, 1940, 25 NKVD commandos managed to cross the Ludza river, which demarcated the Soviet-Latvian border unnoticed.
 They surrounded the patrol on all sides.
 The neighboring house of guard Žanis Krieviņš and local farmer Dmitrijs Maslovs were surrounded as well.
-Attackers most likely intended to capture the patrol post without firing shots because hand grenade packets were placed all around guardhouse except at the front door.
+The attackers most likely intended to capture the patrol post without firing shots because hand grenade packets were placed all around guardhouse except at the front door.

 Attack was first uncovered by patrol guard Jānis Macītis who acted according to supplementary instructions and hailed at the attackers.
-One of attackers shot a round from his automatic rifle at the patrol guard.
-After first shots attackers realised that they had been discovered and changed their combat plans for destroying the guard post and shooting all the border guards.

-Jānis Macītis despite being seriously injured, tried to reach the guard house.
+One of the attackers shot a round from his automatic rifle at the patrol guard.
+After the first shots, the attackers realised that they had been discovered and changed their combat plans for destroying the guard post and shooting all the border guards.
+Jānis Macītis, despite being seriously injured, tried to reach the guard house.
 However, not far from the guard house he stepped on a hand grenade which tore off his left foot.

 Another guard, Pēteris Cimoška, was in the blind.
 Although visibility was near zero due to the thick fog, Cimoška also opened fire since he understood that the Soviet border guards were attacking.
-However, after the first shots attackers pinpointed the blind's location and tried to surround it.
-Firing, Cimoška retreated in the direction of the guard house where he heard acting commander of the patrol Valdis Grīnvalds defending the house with separate shots.
+However, after the first shots, the attackers pinpointed the blind's location and tried to surround it.
+While firing, Cimoška retreated in the direction of the guard house where he heard acting commander of the patrol Valdis Grīnvalds defending the house with separate shots.
 Arriving at the house Cimoška stepped on one of the grenade packets and was torn to pieces.
 Later, when the burning building collapsed, his body was charred.